jewel/clearskies/protocol/core.md

 Similar to the "version" of the read-write database, read-only clients should keep a "version" number that changes only when its files change.
-(Since it is a read-only, a change would be due to something being changed on a different peer.)
+(Since it is a read-only, a change would be due to something being downloaded.)

 The read-only manifests do not need to be signed.
 Here is an example, with the read-write manifest abbreviated with an ellipsis for clarity: